Applications are now closed for Rome International School's 2019/2020 Scholarship Programme.

 Four scholarships are available to non-Italian students, that cover full tuition fees and scholastic taxes for the 2019/2020 academic year.
-The deadline for applications is 28 February 2019.

 Rome International School is non-denominational and welcomes applications from students of all nationalities and cultures.
 The school launched its Scholarship Fund programme during the academic year 2010/2011.
 Its aims are to promote the growth of the school’s international community by giving promising non-Italian students, whose families lack sufficient financial resources, a chance to have a quality international education.